 10.07.02.12

-.12 Nursing Services.
+[.12] .17 Nursing Services.

 A. Organization, Policies, and Procedures.
 Nursing service shall provide the care appropriate to the [patients’] residents’ needs with the organizational plan, authority, functions, and duties clearly defined.
 Nurses and supportive personnel shall be chosen for their training, experience, and ability.
 Policies and procedures shall be adopted and made available to all nursing personnel.